danielga/gm_concommandx/readme.md

 # gm_concommandx

-A module for Garry's Mod that interfaces to interact with concommands from VALVe's engine.
+A module for Garry's Mod that provides interfaces to interact with concommands from VALVe's engine.

 ## Info